squirrel-prover/squirrel-prover/documentation/sphinx/source/logic.rst

 :gdef:`Local formulas <local formula>` are :term:`terms <term>` of type :g:`bool`.
 They correspond to the embedding of a lower-level logic inside of our terms.
-They can in particular be constructed using common syntax and construction specific to Squirrel describdee below:
+They can in particular be constructed using common syntax and construction specific to Squirrel described below:

 .. prodn::
   term += @term && @term | @term %|%| @term | @term => @term | not @term